akhaira17/simplegrad/README.md

 ### Optimising the loss function

-We first intialise an MLP object, and define our loss function
+We first intialise an MLP object, and define our loss function.
+You can modify this loss function with class weights if necessary.
+An tiny value named epsilon (or whatever you like) can be added to ensure we are not trying to take the log of a zero value -> math domain error

 ```python
 # Initialize your model